Enigma Variations: Composition and premiere

 Elgar described how, on the evening of 21 October 1898, after a tiring day's teaching, he sat down at the piano.
 A melody he played caught the attention of his wife and he began to improvise variations on it, in styles which reflected the character of some of his friends.
 These improvisations, expanded and orchestrated, became the Enigma Variations.
-Elgar considered including variations portraying Arthur Sullivan and Hubert Parry, but was unable to assimilate their musical styles without pastiche and dropped the idea.